Accepting Affordable Home Ownership Program Applications

-Habitat for Humanity of Kitsap County will be accepting applications for 4 lots in Harris Court, Port Orchard between August 20 - September 28, 2018.
+Habitat for Humanity of Kitsap County is accepting applications for 4 lots in Harris Court, Port Orchard.

-Between August 20 to September 28, 2018, the Home Ownership Program Application will be available to download from the Home Ownership Tab or pick up at the Housing Program office Monday thru Thursday 9:30 - 3:00 PM.
+Between August 20 to September 28, 2018, the Home Ownership Program Application Packet (click on link) will be available to download or pick up at the Housing Program office Monday thru Thursday 9:30 - 3:00 PM.

 To apply, you must meet the following eligibility requirements:

 On the application, we ask you to disclose all of your household income (see below for complete list).

 We ask for all of your household income including non-cash income like food stamps and housing assistance because it helps us understand your monthly budget.

 However, not all income will count for eligibility purposes.
 To determine your eligibility, we only include cash income that you can reasonably expect to last at least three years.
 Income can be from work, public assistance, retirement, child support, social security, or any other source of cash income.
 Income from employment is not required.
 For all income, you must submit sufficient documentation to verify that you receive it.